lorierickson/hc_Terraform/Getting Started_edits.md

 # Getting Started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
-In this guide, you'll learn to install Terraform, configure and provision infrastructure resources, and destroy infrastructure that you no longer need.
+In this guide, you'll learn to install Terraform, configure and provision infrastructure resources using Docker nginx, and destroy infrastructure that you no longer need.

 ## Prerequisites
  - Visit [Terraform.io](https://www.terraform.io/downloads.html) and download the binary package for your operating system and architecture.